 Dealing with Loss

 You need to take into consideration that divorce means there was a loss and the child is sometimes still dealing with it even years later.
 Either through divorce or death, there had to be a loss for a stepparent to even come into the picture.
 This means that there are grieving children who are angry and have few healthy ways to express that grief.
-Add to that a virtual stranger (step mom or dad) and it is a formula for disaster, or at least a Mount Vesuvius eruption.
+Add to that a virtual stranger (stepmom or dad) and it is a formula for disaster or at least a Mount Vesuvius eruption.
 When the children act out, it is very hard for the poor stepparent to do anything but take it or power down on the kids.
 Powering down adds to the no-win dilemma.
 No matter what we do we stepparents are in the doghouse, or the witch’s candy house, depending on how you look at it.

-Angry Children out of Control
+Angry Children Out of Control

-I think a major fact is the fact that they are children.
+I think a major fact is a fact that they are children.
 First, children do know how to react to grief.
 They can have a good day, even a good week where they are happy, but then remember that they miss the absent mom or dad, and then feel guilty for feeling happy.

 Second, there just aren’t any avenues for a child to express grief and anger.
 They don’t have the autonomy to express how they feel.
 They usually don’t want to hurt the present parent but they are still angry.
 Holding it in doesn’t help so eventually it all blows up and they act out.